 Ah, but there’s another blight

 There be ships.
 Huge ships.
-Kotor is a cruise port… And a mind-boggling number of visitors disembark each day, making a beeline for the old town.
+Kotor is a cruise ship port… And a mind-boggling number of visitors disembark each day, making a beeline for the old town.
 During my visit, two such ships were berthed, and it wasn’t even high season.

 Kotor is a foodie town

-I was told to eat fish and seafood, and being the obedient type I headed straight for a plate of fried calamari; my next meal was a pasta with shrimp; and my final meal was a giant pot of steamed mussels.
+I was told to eat fish and seafood, and being the obedient type I headed straight for a plate of fried calamari; my next meal was pasta with shrimp; and my final meal was a giant pot of steamed mussels.

 Kotor lived up to its foodie reputation – three out of three, in my opinion.

 The fried calamari were of a rare crispiness and so fresh I could almost inhale them.
-There was also fresh fish but it’s priced per 100g.
+There was also fresh fish but it was priced per 100g.
 Without any notion of the weight of a fish (and being on my own to eat it) I hesitated, and stuck to seafood.
 If you do decide to go for fish, and it did look good, make sure you ask how much it weighs before you order it or you might be in for a surprise.

 Speaking of Dobrota…

 While I can understand the charm of staying in the old town – the entire region is protected as a World Heritage Site under UNESCO, by the way – I was thrilled to be staying in Dobrota (I found a cozy, reasonable hotel, the Vila Panonija).
-The seafront section of this “suburb” winds along the shore for several kilometers, and the homes that line it － elegant mansions, scattered churches and a few modern flats － are no more than a couple of meters from the water (many have been turned into summer rentals).
+The seafront section of this “suburb” winds along the shore for several kilometers, and the homes that line it – elegant mansions, scattered churches, and a few modern flats – are no more than a couple of meters from the water (many have been turned into summer rentals).

 Tiny pebble beaches dot this part of town, which you can enjoy either in your bathing suit or from the comfort of one of the many restaurants that jut out to sea along the promenade.
 It doesn’t get much better.

 And it doesn’t have to be costly.
 Yes, there are plenty of luxurious restaurants, but there are also perfectly affordable pizzerias and casual eateries.
 Check also if they have live music, which can add an extra dimension to your evening!

-‘Try’ to take a walking tour of kotor
+‘Try’ to take a walking tour of Kotor

 I put ‘try’ in quotes because I tried and failed.